 Small peer practice triads formed during the course have continued meeting regularly, honing their skills through collaborative coaching.
 Some participants have gone on to pursue a professional credential with the International Coaching Federation.
 One team of UMCRM coaches hosts periodic refresher training sessions to review the CAST course content and provide opportunities for peers to share what they are learning through coaching practice.
 Twelve UMCRM coaches shared their services by offering 3 free hour-long coaching sessions to attendees of the biannual UMCRM National Gathering in January 2025, donating more than 90 hours of coaching in support of fellow UMC camp and retreat ministry leaders.
 Each of those sessions carried forward the spirit and skills fostered by the original CAST class.

 As the ripple continues, what began as a donor-funded learning opportunity has quietly shaped the culture within the UMCRM network.
-By equipping trained coaches within Camp & Retreat Ministries, a general awareness of the benefits of coaching has begun to build, along with culture that prioritizes mutual support, deep listening, curiosity, creative problem-solving, and more.
-The leaders who were trained are now supporting one another and their peers in richer, more intentional ways.
+By equipping trained coaches within Camp & Retreat Ministries, a general awareness of the benefits of coaching has begun to build, along with a culture that prioritizes mutual support, deep listening, curiosity, creative problem-solving, and more.
+The trained leaders are now supporting one another and their peers in richer, more intentional ways.
 They're coaching summer staff, guiding boards, mentoring new leaders, and cultivating spiritual and professional growth with renewed insight.

 Because of one generous gift, a community of trained, compassionate leaders now brings this mindset to ministries across the country.
 And because of UMCRM’s wide network and collaborative spirit, that impact is multiplying—quietly and powerfully.